-I'm a Senior Lecturer, at the University of Cumbria responsible.
-I am the Programme Leader for Biomedical Science and a Fellow of the Institute of Biomedical Science.
+I'm a Senior Lecturer, at the University of Cumbria and the Programme Leader for Biomedical Sciences.
+I am also a Fellow of the Institute of Biomedical Science.
 As a pharmacist I am registered with the General Pharmaceutical Council and a member of the Royal Pharmaceutical Society.

-s module leader, for a suite of level 3,4,5,6 and 7 modules.
-For example in the Institute of Science Natural Resources and Outdoor Studies I lead a number of modules including, Essential Chemistry, Chemistry for Forensic Scientists, Anatomy and Physiology, Cellular Pathology, Clinical Biochemistry and Introductory Biochemistry.
-I also support the Institute in facilitating areas related to medicines that crop up on other modules such as toxicology and microbiology.
+As a module leader, I lead on a suite of level 3,4,5, and 6 modules including, Essential Chemistry, Chemistry for Forensic Scientists, Anatomy and Physiology, Toxicology, Clinical Biochemistry, and Introductory Biochemistry.
+I also support the Institute in facilitating areas related to medicines and medicine that occur in other modules such as microbiology.

 I began my career as a hospital pharmacist, before moving to a small community pharmacy and gained a post with Boots in 2001.
-I became a consultant pharmacist and then a secondment as a pharmacist resource manager, which involved quite a large amount of teaching and co-ordinating the teaching of pharmacy staff, including healthcare and dispensing assistants, and continuing professional development for pharmacists.
+I became a consultant pharmacist and then took a secondment as a pharmacist resource manager, which involved quite a large amount of teaching and co-ordinating the teaching of pharmacy staff and continuing professional development for pharmacists.
 I’ve continued this supporting role by mentoring colleagues within the Institute.

 Qualifications and memberships